gcallah/SoftwareEngineering/md/chap1.md

 - **Client and Employer**
   - Software engineers shall act in the best interest of clients, employers, and the public.
 - **Product**
-  - Software engineers shall make products to their best of their abilities.
+  - Software engineers shall make products to the best of their abilities.
 - **Judgement**
   - Software engineers shall be professional and maintain their integrity when making decisions.
 - **Management**